Hold-Krykke-BA/System_Integration/RabbitMQ/README.md

 - Queue, Topic, both, something entirely else?
 - Both services need to consume and produce.
 The client needs to act on consumed content received in the end.
 How?
 - How long should the client wait for answer?
 From how many banks?
+- Data conversion?
+Only byte[] allowed.

 This spurred different implementations, mainly due to there being several strategies.
 - One implementation that follows a RPC strategy as proposed in the `tutorial-six-java` seen in Resources below.
 It can be found on the [rabbitmq-six](https://github.com/Hold-Krykke-BA/System_Integration/tree/rabbitmq-six/RabbitMQ) branch.
 It has not been tested extensively.
 This was chosen because we wanted the client to queue the server, the server to respond, and the client to take action on the response(s).
 - One implementation that follows closer to our teachings which follows the `tutorial-five-java` and six seen in resources below.

 We wanted to implement it with Spring support as well (using `@RabbitTemplate` and `@Service` + easier data conversion) but that must come for a later application.
+We tried to convert data using SerializationUtils and some frameworks but ended up doing it using simple comma-separated string values.

 ### The client
 There is one client that requests several banks.